 Do I need a ticket for young children?

 Yes.
-For health and safety reasons, all young children require a ticket to enjoy a show in National Opera House.
+For health and safety reasons, all young children require a ticket to attend a show in National Opera House.

 Why is there a fee for using a credit or debit card?

 Ticket transactions are subject to a service fee of €1.50 per transaction.
 This charge relates to the transactional costs imposed by your credit or debit card company on the National Opera House for the use of your credit or debit card in making this payment.

 We regret that our Box Office does not provide cash back services.

 Can I get a refund or exchange tickets for a different show?

 Once purchased, tickets cannot be exchanged or refunded unless a performance has been cancelled or sold out and tickets can be resold.
 Please note that events are subject to change.
 Tickets that are resold are subject to a 15% administration charge.

 Why are my contact details asked when purchasing a ticket and what do you do with that information?